-The road crosses the Tunnel de la Sarse (also known as Tunnel de les Agites), a very narrow and rough tunnel built between 1938-1940.
+The most famous section of the drive is Tunnel de les Agites, also known as Tunnel de la Sarse.
+It’s a very narrow and rough tunnel built between 1938-1940.
 This is a single lane tunnel and during weekends and bank holidays users must adhere to a strict timetable for one-way traffic.
 Cyclists need to be aware that the tunnel, carved out of the rock, has no other illumination other than a few shafts of natural light.

 Pic: Joachim Segui